 Pressing one button on your mobile automatically locates the nearest ATM and Charlene calmly gives you turn-by-turn directions.
 Money in your pocket…feels good.
 You’re driving to the office.

 “Shoot,” forgot to schedule the DVR to record the NBA game at 4.
 No need to touch a button on your mobile.
 When you entered your car, your mobile switched to audio only using Bluetooth.
-Could only happen in a 4G mobile wireless technology world.
+Could only happen in a 4G wireless technology world.

 A call arrives.
 Your bluetooth-connected mobile automatically answers, pre-screened by your mobile guide.
 Amy, your partner, needs the opening 100MB video you recorded to open the video conference.
 “It’s stored–somewhere…on a server…in the cloud.”